justplainstuff/plainstack/web/documentation/4-request-handling.md

 };
 ```

+### Express Response

+If the convenient helper functions are not enough, you can always use the `express.Response` directly.
+This escape hatch allows you to use the full power of express.

-As an escape hatch, you can always use the `express.Response API` directly.
-Make sure to wrap your code in a function:
+Make sure to wrap your response creating code in a callback function:

 ```tsx
 import { Handler, handleResponse } from "plainweb";